 Web Form to Excel

-Stored form responses and export to Excel allow FormSmarts users to collect online form responses on FormSmarts and download a report at their convenience in Excel format.
+Stored form responses and export to Excel allow FormSmarts users to collect online form responses on the cloud and download a report at their convenience in Excel format.

 Activating Form Data Storage for Export to Excel

 Export to Excel requires that data storage be enabled for each of the forms for which you would like to be able to access form responses online.
-For privacy reasons, data storage is disabled by default.
-To activate stored form results and allow Excel reporting, visit the Form Details screen of each of your forms for which you would like to access form responses online.
+For privacy reasons, form submissions are not saved on the cloud by default.
+To enable stored form results and allow Excel reporting, visit the Form Details screen of each of your forms for which you would like to access form responses online, as shown in the video below.

-You will then be able to easily create Excel reports from stored form responses in a few clicks with the report generator.
+You will then be able to download Excel reports from stored form responses in a few clicks with the report generator.
 Business-level members may also view individual form responses online and download a PDF Report.

 Excel Report Generator Settings